regularjs/guide/en/syntax/interpolation.md

 ```

-will outport `<div>leeluolee</div>`. and whenerver the data changes, the textNode's content is also updated. it is a __one-way__ binding.
+will output `<div>leeluolee</div>`.
+Whenerver the data changes, the textNode's content is also updated. it is a __one-way__ binding.

 ## Attribute interpolation

-When used as attribute-interpolation(only the value can be interpolated), there is some explanations.
+When used as attribute-interpolation(only the value can be interpolated):

 1. if the value is a string but contains interpolation(e.g. `class='m-modal m-modal-{{klass}}'`), the string will be considered as a interpolation.

-2. if the attribute is not a [directive](../core/directive.md). once the value changes, the attribute's value will update directly. it is a __one-way binding__.
+2. if the attribute is not a [directive](../core/directive.md), once the value changes, the attribute's value will be updated immediately. it is a __one-way binding__.

-3. if the attribute is a directive. regularjs will call the directive's link method but do noting else.
+3. if the attribute is a directive, regularjs will call the directive's link method but do nothing else.